hertzsprung/cutcell-advection/src/slant-cell-advection/notes.md

 Mesh
 ====
-Describe mesh generation method (or just cite tf-cutcell-comparison?)
+Describe mesh generation method (or just cite Shaw & Weller 2016?)
 - justify choice of 'snap' tolerance (how close does a point have to be for it to be snapped to the surface?)
   - it might be nice to justify this using some real orography, maybe even 3D orography (to demonstrate that our technique extends to 3D)